 The media makeup team are often approached by industry professionals asking for trainees to join them on independent film sets, theatrical productions, attendance of 'Bootcamps' arranged through the college consortium Screen Yorkshire: providing placement in television and film and collaboration within the college working towards a media related project.
-Students will also be encouraged to actively network within the industry using social media, CV building, writing cover letters, sending professional emails and engaging in work experiences the college offers.
-Within the academic year, the programme has an Inter Semester Week (17 January 2022 - 28 January 2022) During the inter-semester break, we strongly recommend students to complete a voluntary work experience at an organisation of their choice.
-This would give the student the opportunity to gain invaluable experience in the workplace and allow for the application of knowledge gained on the course.
-This would enable the student to provide examples in the workplace and gain relevant skills relevant to future opportunities and to promote on a CV.
+You will also be encouraged to actively network within the industry using social media, CV building, writing cover letters, sending professional emails and engaging in work experiences the college offers.
+Within the academic year, the programme has an Inter Semester Week (17 January 2022 - 28 January 2022)

+During the inter-semester break, we strongly recommend you complete a voluntary work experience at an organisation of your choice.
+This would give you the opportunity to gain invaluable experience in the workplace and allow for the application of knowledge gained on your course.
+This would enable you to provide examples in the workplace and gain relevant skills relevant to future opportunities and to promote on a CV.